 “The Open Graph protocol enables any web page to become a rich object in a social graph.
 For instance, this is used on Facebook to allow any web page to have the same functionality as any other object on Facebook.”OGP.me

 The other social networks defer to Open Graph (OG) when it comes to displaying links.
-You can check how a link will be displayed and even rescrape the cached image with their Sharing Debugger.
+You can check how a link will be displayed and even rescale the cached image with their Sharing Debugger.

 I go into more detail about setting your site up for social in my iThemes free webinar if you prefer to watch that presentation.
 Otherwise, get back to writing.
 Blog posts are super important to keep your community website growing and thriving.